openwisp/openwisp-firmware-upgrader/docs/user/rest-api.rst

 .. note::

+Batch upgrades for builds belonging to disabled organizations are
-    If the firmware category belongs to a disabled organization, the request is rejected with ``403 Forbidden``.
-For shared categories, devices in disabled organizations are skipped.
+    rejected with ``403 Forbidden``.
+For shared builds, devices belonging to disabled organizations or deactivated devices are skipped.
 **Optional Parameters**

 The batch upgrade operation accepts the following optional parameters in